 Please select category from the dropdown list below.

-COPD is a term for long-term lung diseases for which the symptoms are not fully reversible, and include chronic bronchitis, emphysema, and some cases of asthma .
+COPD relates to long-term lung diseases for which the symptoms are not fully reversible, and includes chronic bronchitis, emphysema, and some cases of asthma .
 These diseases are characterised by shortness of breath.
-A major risk factor for COPD is smoking, but exposure to irritants like dust and fumes can also increase the risk of developing COPD .
+A major risk factor for COPD is smoking, but exposure to irritants like dust and fumes and recurrent childhood infections can also increase the risk of developing COPD .

-The most recent detailed information on specific causes of respiratory-related deaths for Indigenous males and females is available for the period from 2004 to 2008.
-During this time period, the leading specific cause of death from respiratory disease for both Indigenous males and females living in NSW, Qld, WA, SA and the NT was chronic lower respiratory disease (Table 22) .
-Age-standardised death rates were around three times higher for Indigenous males and females than those for their non-Indigenous counterparts.
-Death rates for pneumonia and influenza, the next most common cause of death from respiratory disease, were 2.0 times higher for Indigenous people than for non-Indigenous people.
+The most recent detailed information on specific causes of respiratory-related deaths for Indigenous males and females is for the period 2006 to 2010.
+The leading specific cause of death from respiratory disease for both Indigenous males and females living in NSW, Qld, WA, SA and the NT was chronic lower respiratory diseases (Table 27) .
+Age-adjusted death rates for chronic lower respiratory diseases were around three times higher for Indigenous males and females than for their non-Indigenous counterparts.
+COPD accounted for 87% of the deaths of Indigenous people caused by chronic lower respiratory diseases.
+Death rates for pneumonia and influenza, the next most common cause of death from respiratory disease, were 2.1 times higher for Indigenous people than for non-Indigenous people.

 |Rate||Rate ratio||Rate||Rate ratio||Rate||Rate ratio|